 It can be noted that legacy systems that companies continue to use in their processes are more prone to cyber-attacks.
-With new malware being created by hackers every other day, updated software lack protection from them making your data vulnerable in the market ultimately resulting in lost business, negative goodwill and a lot of time being wasted on the recovery of the data lost.
+With new malware being created by hackers every other day, updated software lack protection from them making your data vulnerable in the market ultimately resulting in lost business, negative goodwill, and a lot of time being wasted on the recovery of the data lost.

 3. Agility in Business

 With the current age of quick digital businesses, timing is the most crucial step towards gaining market competitiveness.
-If your organisation is taking ages in the deployment stage, then you’re sure to lose business.
+If your organization is taking ages in the deployment stage, then you’re sure to lose business.
 Legacy systems lack the necessary support required to give the necessary push and hinder the smooth functioning of processes because of outdated technologies.

 4. Focus on Growth

-How to modernise?
+How to Modernise?

 Once you have decided you have to make the necessary shift towards legacy systems, there are various methods of approaching this challenge.
 Changes may range from minor line codes updating to complete reimplementation of your systems.
 Two of them are the revolutionary (big-bang) and the evolutionary(band-aid) method explained below:

 This method majorly focuses on a legacy system replacement strategy.
 Though extreme, it requires companies to shut down the earlier systems entirely build up from scratch.
 Some may consider this extreme but at times when systems are too un-updated and require changes at the roots, the revolutionary method is the necessary step required to save your systems from crashing in the middle and having data loses.